NLnetLabs/ploutos/docs/pkg_workflow/README.md

 The pkg workflow is capable of producing Linux (DEB & RPM) packages and Docker images.

-Produced DEB and RPM packages will be attached as artifacts to the caller workflow run.
-The pkg workflow does **NOT** publish DEB and/or RPM packages anywhere.
+Produced DEB and RPM packages will be attached as artifacts to the caller workflow run

+> The pkg workflow does **NOT** publish DEB and/or RPM packages anywhere.
 If you want your users to be able to download the produced DEB and/or RPM either directly or from a package repository using a tool like `apt` (for DEB) or `yum` (for RPM) you will need to upload the packages to the appropriate location yourself.

 Produced Docker images will be published to [Docker Hub](https://hub.docker.com/).
 In order for this to work you must configure the destination Docker Hub organisation, repository, username and password/access token and ensure that the used credentials provide write access to the relevant Docker Hub repository.